 Recycling.
 The system of preparation for re-use in Ukraine includes mainly waste sorting lines.
-As of 2020, 34 waste sorting lines operated in over 29 settlements, including 5 in Kyiv City.
+As of 2021, 33 waste sorting lines operated in over 28 settlements, including 5 in Kyiv City [16].
 Some of them are owned by providers of MSW collection service companies, some are installed at landfills.
 Most of the existing sorting lines in Ukraine process both commingled dry recyclables and residual waste, and rely mainly on manual sorting.
-The recycling levels are relatively low [16].
+The recycling levels are relatively low [17].

 Currently, the effectiveness of using the recycling technique is at the stage of study in Ukraine.
 Besides, low tariffs on waste disposal services do not create incentives for businesses and local authorities to recycle waste.
 It is not only the lack of technology that impedes the proper processing of waste, but also the legislative lack of regulation.
 Moreover, to raise the level of recycling in Ukraine, the coverage of separate collection of MSW should to be significantly increased.
 However, separate collection fragmentarily covers a limited share of population settlements or includes containers for PET bottles only, sometimes for mixed recyclables with poor quality.
 As a part of the system for recyclables collection, there are points for procurement of secondary materials from the population.
 This activity does not require licensing, private companies or individuals can be owners of such points or their chains.
 There are recycling processing facilities for at least 100 secondary raw materials (paper, cardboard, glass, plastics, lead) in Ukraine.
 According to the experts, recycling facilities work under designed capacity due to the unstable and insufficient supply of resource-containing materials.
-The best situation is in the field of paper/cardboard recycling, but stable supply of secondary raw materials is ensured by imports [16].
-The main source of 'recyclables' are points which the population now brings individual resourcevaluable components (in particular, glass bottles) to and receives a certain fee in cash in exchange.
-A significant volume of resource-valuable components is delivered by the 'informal sector' after extraction from containers for mixed waste [16].
+The best situation is in the field of paper/cardboard recycling, but stable supply of secondary raw materials is ensured by imports.
+A significant volume of resource-valuable components is delivered by the 'informal sector' after extraction from containers for mixed waste [17].

 The only attempt to start the waste recycling plant with the announced Refuse Derived Fuel (RDF) production proved to be unsuccessful in 2013 mainly due to insufficient technical solutions and the absence that time special tariff for solid waste treatment.
 Plans for the construction of various waste treatment facilities have been announced periodically over the past twenty years.
-Currently, there are real plans to introduce mechanical-biological treatment (MBT) technology in L'viv and Khmelnitsky [17].
+Currently, there are real plans to introduce mechanical-biological treatment (MBT) technology in L'viv and Khmelnitsky [18].

 Composting.
 Composting of MSW is still not common practice in Ukraine.
-The overall level of MSW composting is low as soon as only 6201.5 tons (0.06 % of the MSW collected) of waste were composted in 2020 by official data of the Ministry of Communities and Territories Development of Ukraine.
+The overall level of MSW composting is low as soon as only 8824.4 tons (0.08 % of the MSW collected) of waste were composted in 2021 by official data of the MCTDIU.
 Today there is an example of a new successful commercial full-scale composting project in Lviv.